$225.00 (ex gst) (ex gst)

-Hazardous physical work causes around half of all injuries at work, and that costs the economy in lost productivity and high workers compensation costs.
+Hazardous physical work causes around half of all injuries at work, and that costs the economy in lost productivity and high workers’ compensation costs.

 Operators should be aware of musculoskeletal disorders (MSDs), which are injuries to the skeleton, muscles, cartilage, tendons, ligaments and joints.
 These parts of the body support and bind tissues and organs together, so the body can move and sustain itself to perform physical tasks such as lifting, pulling, pushing or other movements to carry, hold, move or handle objects during a working day.
+Manual handling aids such as a warehouse trolley can help in avoiding injury.

 The risk of injury is likely when the worker struggles to do a task that involves one of these risk factors:

 The most common manual handling tasks are lifting, pulling and pushing.
-Where workers continue to do these tasks, there is a risk of injury such as serious sprains and strains if the task involves any of the known risk factors.
+Where workers continue to do these tasks, there is a risk of injuries such as serious sprains and strains if the task involves any of the known risk factors.

 These injuries can be caused by lifting, pulling and pushing objects if it involves applying force repeatedly, using any high force or working in awkward postures.

-Advances in materials handling equipment design and technology means that the risk can be eliminated or at least reduced and that has the benefit of improving workplace efficiency and productivity that rewards the investment.
+Advances in materials handling equipment design and technology mean that the risk can be eliminated or at least reduced and that has the benefit of improving workplace efficiency and productivity that rewards the investment.
 The office trolley is a versatile manual handling aid.
 Available in many configurations the office cart features a folding, foldable handle for easy storage and handling.

-Where the task cannot be fully automated, there is an increasing range of manual handling aids that workers can use to reduce the risk injury.
+Where the task cannot be fully automated, there is an increasing range of manual handling aids that workers can use to reduce the risk of injury.
 These include:

 • Trolley of various sizes, capacity, designs and adjustability to help carry bulky, heavy and awkward loads